clr2of8/DomainPasswordSprayLight/README.md

 This method using a different method which generates different Windows event IDs.
 It is also much slower.

 The command below loops through a list of users and attempts to map the IPC$ share on the domain controller in order to determine if the password is correct or not.
-If it is correct, it echos a message to the screen and then unmaps/disconnects from the IPC$ share.
+If it is correct, it prints a message to the screen and then unmaps/disconnects from the IPC$ share.

 This example uses a password of `Spring2023` against a list of users called **users.txt** in the current directory.